rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 ## Why Swift?

-// FIXME: Last sentence is a run-on

 Swift is widely known as the modern language for app development on Apple devices.
 However, over the course of its first decade, it has grown into a versatile, multi-platform language targeting use cases where you'd otherwise find C or C++.
-Swift's modern features, such as memory safety, a flexible type system, and static concurrency checking, improve code quality and correctness over C/C++.

-These traits made me interested in using Swift for embedded systems where reliability and security are critically important, but that was not the only reason...
+I had come to appreciate Swift's mix of memory safety and great ergonomics, and I wanted these benefits for embedded systems where reliability and security are critically important.

+It turns out embedded systems are found not only in serious mission-critical applications.
+Some of them actually are all fun and _games_.

 ### Playdate by Panic